 This program includes Howard Barry Schatz, author, computer specialist, classically trained composer, and music theorist, has spent the last 40 years deciphering the riddles within monotheism’s oldest and most mysterious sacred text, the Sefer Yetzirah (Book of Creation).
 These are the only writings attributed to the great patriarch Abraham by the Orthodox Jewish community, and within that community they are the seminal writings on monotheism and Kabbalah.
 Howard is the author of 2 books: The Science of Religion and The Lost Word of God.
 Joining Howard is Kalpana Parekh, a trained Music Therapist in India; and director of Wellness Around the World.
-She has a Masters degree in Social Work from Columbia University and is a licensed clinical social worker, musician and singer.
-Kalpana will open the world of Indian Music for this program.
+She has a Masters degree in Social Work from Columbia University and is a licensed clinical social worker; musician and singer.
+Kalpana will open the world of Indian Music, and with her mother, Vasanti Parekh wiill perform Raga live, offering a multi generational aspect to this program.
 Archeomusicologist, Ethnomusicologist and explorer Mitch Nur, PhD is one of North America's oldest practicing Sound Therapist's, Researcher and Teachers.
 An authority on over 100 indigenous sound instruments, author, and international speaker.
 This esteemed faculty will offer clear instructions, and insights from over 100 years of personal research and experience.

 ✦ Students can be refused entry into this program for any reason, and requires instructor approval.
 This is a serious academic examination, that has been cultivated over 4 decades of research, field studies, and direct experience.
 This is the essential information missing from most sound programs presented today, and this in depth investigation unlocks the lineages, and creates an accurate timeline of Sound Therapy globally.